 2. Seal the deal by signing a contract.

 After discussing the ins and outs of the web design project, you need to put all of it in writing.
 A contract should elaborate the scope of the project, the costs, and how you will handle future revisions.
 Don’t hesitate to include a specific number of revisions with your quote, or opt to charge an hourly rate for any changes.
-Have your own policies as a professional web designer.
+Have your own policies as a professional web design firm.

 Detailing your revision policies in the contract will ultimately set parameters for the project and give you a point of reference, should the client begin making excessive requests.